zackgithuboriginal/shareflow-milestone-project-3/README.md

 ![Image of responsive page mockups](https://github.com/zackgithuboriginal/shareflow-milestone-project-3/blob/master/static/images/readme_images/device-mockup.PNG)

 ## Website Description
-This website is designed to be a location for people to share their thoughts and opinions on a range of topics and to interact and engage with other users and their posts.
+This website is designed to be a text based social media website for people to share their thoughts and opinions on a range of topics and to interact and engage with other users and their posts.
 Designing the website I intended to maximise the clarity and visibility of the user’s content and the ease and usability of interaction and navigation above all other considerations.

-The thinking behind this process was that as a social media/ message board the content and the ease of creating, navigating and filtering that content would be integral to the user experience of the website.
-In order to pursue this ideal the website has a number of features aimed to elevate the importance and visibility of user’s posts and to allow them to view and interact with the posts in a number of different ways.
+The thinking behind this process was that as a social media site the content and the ease of creating, navigating and filtering that content would be integral to the user experience of the website.
+In order to pursue this ideal the website has a number of features aimed to elevate the importance and visibility of user’s posts and to allow them to view and interact with posts in a number of different ways.

 ## User Experience / UX
 ### User Stories